Skip to content

 Does Kansas have a direct small-business grant program?

 Not a statewide direct grant for general small businesses.
-Kansas focuses its incentives on tax-based retention programs (PEAK, HPIP) tied to job creation and training.
+Kansas focuses its incentives on tax-based retention programs (PEAK, HPIP) tied to job creation and training, plus one locally administered loan program (NetWork Kansas E-Community).
 Direct grants exist at the federal level — SBIR/STTR for tech companies and USDA Rural Business Development Grants for rural businesses — and some cities and counties run their own economic development funds.

 What does PEAK actually pay out?

 PEAK lets you retain up to 95% of the Kansas income tax withheld from new employees' wages for 7–10 years.
-The exact retention percentage depends on your county and industry.
+The exact retention percentage depends on your county and industry, and benefits extend to 10 years for large 100+ job projects.
 A company creating 10 jobs at $50,000/year in a competitive county could retain roughly $25,000–$35,000 per year under current withholding rates.

 Can a startup with no revenue yet qualify for Kansas incentives?

 PEAK and HPIP both require creating jobs and paying above-median wages, so pre-revenue startups with no employees generally don't qualify yet.
-The better path at that stage is federal SBIR Phase I (up to $250,000 for R&D-based businesses) or SBA Microloans (up to $50,000) through a local intermediary lender.
+The better path at that stage is federal SBIR Phase I (up to $323,090 for R&D-based businesses as of April 2026) or SBA Microloans (up to $50,000) through a local intermediary lender.

 Are Kansas incentives available statewide or only in certain regions?

-PEAK and HPIP are statewide, though the specific retention percentage for PEAK varies by county — higher retention rates apply in counties with higher unemployment or rural designation.
-USDA Business & Industry loan guarantees and Rural Business Development Grants are specifically designed for rural Kansas communities and offer another tier of support outside the major metro areas.
+PEAK and HPIP are statewide, though PEAK's jobs threshold varies by geography — 10 new jobs in metro Kansas counties versus 5 in non-metro counties.
+USDA Business & Industry loan guarantees, Rural Business Development Grants, and the NetWork Kansas E-Community Loan Program are specifically built around rural and small-town Kansas, offering another tier of support outside the major metro areas.